-On December 4, 2015, President Obama signed into law Public Law 114-94, the Fixing America's Surface Transportation Act (FAST Act).
+On November 15, 2021, President Biden signed the Infrastructure Investment and Jobs Act/Bipartisan Infrastructure Law (IIJA/BIL), Public Law 117-58.
+IIJA/BIL is the largest long-term investment in our infrastructure and economy in our Nation's history and includes roads, bridges, mass transit, water infrastructure, resilience, and broadband.
+It provides \$440 billion over years 2022 to 26.
+It follows the America's Surface Transportation Act (FAST Act).
 The FAST Act funds surface transportation programs-including, but not limited to, Federal-aid highways-at over \$305 billion for fiscal years (FY) 2016 through 2020.
-It is the first long-term surface transportation authorization enacted in a decade that provides long-term funding certainty for surface transportation.
-This summary reviews the policies and programs of the FAST Act administered by the Federal Highway Administration (FHWA).
+It was the first long-term surface transportation authorization enacted in a decade that provides long-term funding certainty for surface transportation.